Concrete actions

 Responsible operations require concrete actions

-Through our own choices and actions, we want to curb climate change and conduct responsible business every day.
+Through our own choices and actions, we want to curb climate change and conduct business that takes into account emissions and resource use every day,

 YIT’s emission cuts are based on ambitious objectives